Driving and Dementia: when is it no longer safe

 Bayshore | | Blog

-A dementia diagnosis does not necessarily mean that a person is incapable of driving and should have his license suspended.
+A dementia diagnosis does not necessarily mean that a person is incapable of driving and should have their license suspended.
 Some people in the early stages of dementia can continue to drive safely depending on when they are diagnosed and how quickly the disease is progressing.
 However, eventually it will no longer be safe to drive and it is important to prepare your loved one for this inevitability.
 The skills most impacted by dementia include divided attention, visual-spatial abilities and speed of response.
 Driving requires quick reactions, the ability to focus on several things at once, good judgement and remembering the rules of the road.
 The risk of having an accident doubles every five years from the onset of dementia.

 What are the warning signs that driving is no longer safe?